carpentries/trainers/policy/trainers_meeting_guide.md

         - Pre/post-training discussions (for the first monthly meeting).
         - Community announcements.
         - A "topic of the month."
-    3. Publish the finalized agenda on the etherpad and community channels.
+    3. Publish the finalized agenda on the etherpad and share highlights on community channels.

 ## 4. **Identify Meeting Lead(s)**